jmandel/fhircast-docs/docs/content-sharing-research.md

 }
 ```
 ### Get Context
-HTTP Method: GET
+HTTP Method: GET<br>
-Endpoint: base-hub-URL/<topic>
+Endpoint: base-hub-URL/{topic}<br>
+Returns:<br>
-Returns: This method returns an object containing the current context of the topic session.
+This method returns an object containing the current context of the topic session.
 The current context is made up of one or more "top-level" contextual resource types such as an ImagingStudy or a DiagnosticReport.
 The `contextType` field identifies the resource type of the anchor context.
 For example, a DiagnosticReport-open event will create a new context with `contextType: "DiagnosticReport"`.

 Each resource is listed in Key/Resource pairs.